-A DC 15 Perception check spots something shiny in the brush just off the path.
+As the PCs traverse the jungle, one of them will spot something shiny in the brush just off the path.
 A closer look discovers a weathered pot helm, seemingly undamaged but from the elements.
 Nearby, a curved rigging knife can be found... along with the mostly-rotted remnants of a leather boot.